lunjon/dotfiles/README.md

 ## Features

 - It's fast
-- Easy-to-use interface for managing your dotfiles:
+- Easy-to-use interface for managing your dotfiles
 - Configuration file in flexible format using TOML
+- Display diffs

 ## Installation